-- Walnut Creek Wastewater Treatment Plant 100 MGD Expansion: Expansion of Walnut Creek Wastewater Treatment Plant capacity from 75 Million Gallon Per Day (MGD) to 100MGD.
+- Walnut Creek Wastewater Treatment Plant 100 MGD Expansion: Expansion of Walnut Creek Wastewater Treatment Plant capacity from 75 million gallons per day to 100 million gallons per day.
 The primary wastewater treatment facility serving central and north Austin is the Walnut Creek Wastewater Treatment Plant (WWTP) which has a rated capacity of 75 million gallons per day (MGD).
 Flows into the plant are projected to exceed 75 MGD as early as 2020, with planning and design activities to be performed well in advance.
-Additionally, it is anticipated TCEQ will increase treatment standards to include nutrient removal in the same time frame (dependent on permit renewal).
-To meet these two challenges, a major plant expansion will need to be undertaken to increase the treatment capacity from 75 MGD to 100 MGD, and the existing plant must be retrofitted such that it will be able to meet the new nutrient limits. - Davis Water Treatment Plant Treated Water Discharge System: This project involves the renewal and enhancement of the aging Medium Service Pump Station at the Davis Water Treatment plant.
+Additionally, it is anticipated Texas Commission on Environmental Quality (TCEQ) will increase treatment standards to include nutrient removal in the same time frame (dependent on permit renewal).
+To meet these two challenges, a major plant expansion will need to be undertaken to increase the treatment capacity from 75 MGD to 100 MGD, and the existing plant must be retrofitted such that it will be able to meet the new nutrient limits. - Davis Water Treatment Plant Treated Water Discharge System: This project involves the renewal and enhancement of the aging Medium Service Pump Station at the Davis Water Treatment Plant.
 Originally constructed in 1952, the Davis Water Treatment Plant (WTP) is the workhorse of the Austin potable water system, producing potable water for the central, east and north parts of the city.
 Key functions at the plant are performed by original assets that are far beyond their expected useful life including the power distribution system and the medium service pump station (MSPS) which delivers the finished water to the distribution system.
-The Davis WTP Power Distribution and MSPS projects have been scoped and scheduled to renew and improve these integral plant processes with minimal disruption to facility operations, significantly extending the useful life of a facility that is a cornerstone of the Austin Water system.
+The Davis WTP Power Distribution and MSPS projects have been scoped and scheduled to renew and improve these integral plant processes with minimal disruption to facility operations, significantly extending the useful life of a facility that is a cornerstone of the Austin Water system. - Davis Water Treatment Plant Power Distribution Upgrade: This project involves renewal and enhancement of aging electrical infrastructure at the Davis Water Treatment Plant.
+Originally constructed in 1952, the Davis Water Treatment Plant (WTP) is the workhorse of the Austin potable water system, producing potable water for the central, east and north parts of the city.
+Key functions at the plant are performed by original assets that are far beyond their expected useful life including the power distribution system and the medium service pump station (MSPS) which delivers the finished water to the distribution system.
+The Davis WTP Power Distribution and MSPS projects have been scoped and scheduled to renew and improve these integral plant processes with minimal disruption to facility operations, significantly extending the useful life of a facility that is a cornerstone of the Austin Water system. - South Austin Regional Wastewater Treatment Plant Trains A&B Blower Replacement: This project involves renewal and enhancement of the aeration blower equipment serving the South Austin Regional Wastewater Treatment Plant (SAR WWTP).
+The South Austin Regional WWTP is a cornerstone of Austin wastewater collection system, treating sewage from much of central and south Austin using a multi-step process.
+The activated sludge biological process at the core of this treatment plant relies on large industrial blowers to deliver air to basins where microorganisms come in contact with sewage and decompose the organic matter.
+At present, the blowers which serve this aeration process are far beyond their expected useful life and in need of replacement.
+The SAR WWTP Trains A&B Blower Replacement project will replace these aged assets from the plant's original construction in